 The Springwatch webcams are available to watch on the Springwatch website and on BBC Red Button from 4:00am until midnight daily, including the weekends when we are not on BBC Two.
 On our very first morning, they start at 9am.

 Media player plug-ins are sometimes not available if you have installed or upgraded your browser since installing your chosen media player.
 In this instance, reinstalling the latest version of your preferred media player and restarting your computer may help.

 To play video smoothly, your computer needs to receive the sound and picture data at a steady, high rate.
-If you use a dial-up or mobile connection, or you have a slow internet connection, this will severely affect the quality of the video.
+If you use a mobile connection, or you have a slow internet connection, this will severely affect the quality of the video.
 Your internet connection limits the amount of data you can receive per second to a given 'bandwidth'.
 That bandwidth has to supply not just the video data but anything else your computer is doing at the same time.

 Downloading large files or using peer-to-peer applications will take up bandwidth and may prevent you from receiving enough data to maintain a constant video stream.